Heapax/blue-ocean_jenkins_w_docker/README.md

 4. The tag I gave the custom Jenkins image represents the version of the Jenkins base image and the JDK version used, for better tracking of the image.
 5. I wasn't being fancy with the git commit messages or even descriptive due to working solo and on a deadline.
 6. Added a "format" and "lint" stages as part of a best-practice when working with Python Pipeline projects.
+7. Added BlueOcean plugin for a nicer UI and better UX.

 ## Problems I Encountered:
 1. **Broken Webhook** - Seems that there is a connection issue between the Jenkins conatiner and the GitHub's webhook, might be coused due to the Jenkins node runinng on/as "localhost" in a docker container on a VM.
 However I am sure that if Jenkins would be running in a Docker container on a non-vritualized machine or a virtualized machine that has its internet-adapter setup correctly then the Jenkins node would have a valid public IP and the connection to GitHub's webhook would succeed.